clicepfl/website-archived/src/pages/commissions/assets/edc.md

 Hi there!

-This is CLIC’s newest commission, the EPFL Developers club.
+This is CLIC’s newest commission, the **EPFL Developers club**.
 We promote the developers’ community on campus through workshops, projects and tech talks with industry pioneers.
 Our goal is to build a more collaborative campus and bridge the gap between theory and practice.

 Moreover, we will participate in the [Google Solution Challenge](https://developers.google.com/community/gdsc-solution-challenge) this year, with the winners going to California.